 A ratio is a comparison of two quantities that have the same unit of measure.
 A proportion is an equation which states that two ratios are equal.
-To solve a proportion, you simply cross multiply to find the missing value.

 A proportion is a special type of equation stating that two ratios are equal.

 For example, are proportions.
 This is the same as equivalent fractions.